UoMResearchIT/shell-programming-course/_episodes/03-variables_and_arrays.md

-Arrays can be referenced using a for loop, as before:
+Finally, we note that arrays can be referenced using a `for` loop, as at the start of this
+lesson:
 ~~~
 for thing in ${listthings[@]}
 do